MaartenStork/SVVR_Visual_MassGraves/README.md

 A 3D DICOM viewer for visualizing and analyzing CT scans from archaeological mass grave excavations.
 Built for forensic research and documentation purposes.

+## ⚠️ Important: Data Not Included

+**All personal and sensitive data has been removed from this repository.** This includes all DICOM scans, medical imaging files, and any identifying information.

+To use this project, you'll need to provide your own DICOM data.
+Place the files in the appropriate body folders (see structure below).

+> **For Dr. Belleman:** If you don't have access to the original datasets, please contact us and we can arrange secure data transfer.

 ## Quick Start

 ```bash